SFGLab/MultiMM/README.md

 | SIM_SET_INITIAL_VELOCITIES   | bool         | False       | None          | Sets initial velocities based on Boltzmann distribution. |
 | SIM_TEMPERATURE              | Quantity     | 310  | kelvin        | Simulation temperature |
 | TRJ_FRAMES                   | int          | 2000        | None          | Number of trajectory frames to save. |

 ## Copyrights

+The software is freely distributed and everybody can use it how they want, improve it, and communicate with the authors in case that they want to work further with this research.
+In case that the software would be used for reserch, we would like that you will cite our paper:

+- Korsak, Sevastianos, Krzysztof Banecki, and Dariusz Plewczynski.
+"Multiscale Molecular Modelling of Chromatin with MultiMM: From Nucleosomes to the Whole Genome." bioRxiv (2024): 2024-07.

+## Copyrights